While this page tries to be relatively accessible and provides several examples, it's

 Each subsequent line (until the next Bank line) specifies the programs for the bank.
-The number is the MIDI Program Change event number (which is technically arbitrary but see the Program Numbers section below for some advice), and the description is, in our case, the name of the articulation.
+The number is the MIDI Program Change event number (which, apart from the requirement that articuluations in the same bank have unique program numbers, is technically arbitrary but see the Program Numbers section below for some advice), and the description is, in our case for Reaticulate, the name of the articulation.

 Reaticulate extends Reabank files by adding special notations on lines starting with

 Let's revisit the above example bank, now fully notated for Reaticulate, and how this bank looks in the GUI:

 //! g="Spitfire/Symphonic Brass" n="Horn Solo" //! m="Set patch to UACC" //! id=cbbdac4f-34a1-4a1d-86ea-3e9e00365d1f Bank * * SSB - Horn Solo //! c=legato i=legato o=cc:32,20 20 legato //! c=long i=note-whole o=cc:32,1 1 long //! c=short i=marcato-quarter o=cc:32,52 52 marcato //! c=short i=tenuto-eighth o=cc:32,50 50 tenuto //! c=short i=staccato o=cc:32,40 40 staccato //! c=short-dark i=rip o=cc:32,100 100 rip //! c=short-dark i=rip-downward o=cc:32,101 101 fall //! c=long i=trill-min2 o=cc:32,70 70 trill m2 //! c=long i=trill-maj2 o=cc:32,71 71 trill M2